QickTM/CS50-CS-Introductory/README.md

 # CS50-Introduction
-Labs and Problem Sets i have done whilst learning during the CS50 Harvard Course
+Labs and Problem Sets i have done whilst learning during the CS50 Harvard Introduction to Computer Science Course